txthinking/tun2brook/README.md

 [中文](README_ZH.md)

-ipio implements the TCP/IP stack, can convert Network/IPv4/IPv6 layer packets to Transport/TCP/UDP layer packets, such as tun to socks5, tun to brook server, tun to brook wsserver.
+ipio has implemented the TCP/IP stack, can convert Network/IPv4/IPv6 layer packets to Transport/TCP/UDP layer packets, such as tun to socks5, tun to brook server, tun to brook wsserver.

 ### Pure Go